 Possible tasks: These include conducting surveys, interviewing the staff and HR management strategy, assessing the productivity of current employees and new recruits, developing training programs, organizing extended education programs, and initiating mentorships.
 As usual, the tasks may vary between companies.

 Honestly, an accounting background won’t hurt here.
-It’s important for an HR management professional of a department to have a working knowledge of state and local laws to be familiar with what the staff is entitled to.
+An HR management professional of a department needs to have a working knowledge of state and local laws to be familiar with what the staff is entitled to.